Astera USD (ASUSD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Astera USD Historical Price

-According to the latest data gathered on Astera USD live price page, the current price of Astera USD is 0.478547USD.
+According to the latest data gathered on Astera USD live price page, the current price of Astera USD is 0.478499USD.
 The circulating supply of Astera USD(ASUSD) is

 In the past 24 hours, Astera USD has shown a price movement of